Lodged by the Supreme Administrative Court

 Does the interpretation of Article 9 of Directive 2013/33/EU of the European Parliament and of the Council (OJ 2013 L 180, p.
 96) in conjunction with Articles 6 and 47 of the Charter of Fundamental Rights of the European Union preclude national legislation which does not allow the Nejvyšší správní soud (Supreme Administrative Court) to review a judicial decision concerning detention of a foreign national after the foreign national has been released from detention?

-The President of the ECJ has ordered that the case be removed from the register.
+The President of the Court of Justice has ordered that the case be removed from the register.

 The Supreme Administrative Court lodged a request for a preliminary ruling in a case concerning excise duties by the resolution No. 9 Afs 137/2016-60 of 29 June 2017.